-Objects Group Criteria for a Group (i) Dormitory inhabitants Roommates At most two to a room; no smokers with nonsmokers. (ii) Deliveries to customers Trip Total weight assigned to trip is less-than-or-equal-to vehicle capacity.
-Customers in same trip are close together. (iii) Sessions at a scientific meeting Sessions scheduled for same time slot No two sessions on same general topic.
-Enough rooms of sufficient size. (iv) Exams to be scheduled Exams scheduled for same time slot No student has more than one exam in a given time slot. (v) Sportsmen Foursome (e.g., in golf or tennis doubles).
-Members are of comparable ability, appropriate combination of sexes as in tennis mixed doubles. (vi) States on map to be colored.
-All states of a given color States in same group/color cannot be adjacent. (vii) Finished good widths needed in a paper plant Widths cut from a single raw paper roll.
-Sum of finished good widths must not exceed raw material width. (vii) Pairs of points Connection layers Connection paths in a layer should not intersect.
+Objects Group Criteria for a Group (a) Dormitory inhabitants Roommates At most two to a room; no smokers with nonsmokers. (b) Deliveries to customers Trip Total weight assigned to trip is less-than-or-equal-to vehicle capacity.
+Customers in same trip are close together. (c) Sessions at a scientific meeting Sessions scheduled for same time slot No two sessions on same general topic.
+Enough rooms of sufficient size. (d) Exams to be scheduled Exams scheduled for same time slot No student has more than one exam in a given time slot. (e) Sportsmen Foursome (e.g., in golf or tennis doubles).
+Members are of comparable ability, appropriate combination of sexes as in tennis mixed doubles. (f) States on map to be colored.
+All states of a given color States in same group/color cannot be adjacent. (g) Finished good widths needed in a paper plant Widths cut from a single raw paper roll.
+Sum of finished good widths must not exceed raw material width. (h) Pairs of points to connect on a circuit board Connection layers underneath the circuit board Connection paths in a layer should not intersect.
+Total lengths of paths are small. (i) Financial instruments, e.g., mortgages Package of instruments, e.g., mortgage backed securities Package must be approximately of a target size, target credit worthiness, target interest rate.